bermarte/js-study-guide/planning/development-strategy.md

 ## 1. Design

+Assigned to the group, each member will create their own page

 The `JS-study guide ` is designed on `FIGMA`
 * Create the figma file
 * Create the layout